OpenPGP CA: a high-level overview

 - There has to be a trusted, competent party who can perform the OpenPGP CA

-The CA admin needs to have the relevant knowledge as well as skillset, and users must trust them to do authentication on their behalf.
+The CA admin needs to have the relevant knowledge and skill set.
+Users must trust the admin to do authentication on their behalf.

 - OpenPGP CA exposes the structure of the organization.
 For most companies, this is not a problem, because they already have employee directories.
 For some activist groups, this may be a problem.